AlexandreSenpai/Enma/README.md

 Enma is a Python library designed to fetch manga and doujinshi data from many sources.
 It provides a unified interface to interact with different manga repositories, making it easier to retrieve manga details, search for manga, paginate through results, and fetch random manga.

+## :warning: Warning
+> **:exclamation: Important: The Enma library is not intended for mass querying or placing heavy loads on supported sources.
+Please use responsibly, adhering to the terms of service of the data sources.
+Misuse may result in service disruption or access denial.**

 ## Requirements

 - Python 3.9+